Grange Distillery

 1833 - 1834 - John Philp & Co.

 In 1834 it became the first Scottish distillery to install a Coffey still.
-By this time it was owned by Andrew Philp, a cousin of the Steins and connected with the Dolls / West Dolls Distillery of John Philp & Co.
+By this time it was owned by Andrew Philp, a cousin of the Steins and previously connected with the Dolls / West Dolls Distillery of John Philp & Co.
 However the investment proved to be disastrous and the distillery went into sequestration.

 1848 - November - Andrew Philp Dies.

-1849 - John Philp & Co. become bankrupt.
+1849 - John Philp & Co. declare bankruptcy.

-1851 - Distillery Closed.
+1851 - Grange Distillery Closed.

 So ended whisky production at the Grange Distillery site, but it was not over yet, because....